muggy8/improbable/from-me-to-me/Inesqadm.md

 "Yes."

 "Thank you.
 Now lets get started.
-I have a couple of questions to ask you.
 Fortunately, I already got majority of what I need to know from Master Ethan so I only have a few questions for you.
 First off, lets go over what we already know so far and if anything seems off, please let me know."

 "Right."
 Mikay noded.

-"Right, to start, the incident happened on Feburary 32nd, the day of tht Mastery League's entrence exams. correct?"
+"To start, the incident happened on Feburary 18th, the day of tht Mastery League's entrence exams. correct?"

 "That is correct."